Fortuitous sequences of flips of the top of a stack of n burnt pancakes for all n>24

 $p(I_n)=2+3+3+\cdots+3+1=3n-3$.\qquad $p(-I_n)=p(-f_n)=-p(I_n)=3-3n$.

 Hence\qquad $\ds g(-f_n)\ge{p(I_n)-p(-f_n)\over4}={3n-3\over2}$\qquad and\qquad $\ds g(-I_n)\ge{3n-1\over2}$.

-\titre{Enhancement of potential function to reach Cibulka's bound : $g(-I_n)\ge 3n/2+1$} Potential function may be enhanced if plate supporting the stack behaves like a pancake, which may form a block with bottom pancake when it is $n$ or a clan if it is 1.
-Plate potential is -1, 0 or 1 and adds to potential function of stack.
-Final potential is now $p(I_n)=3n$ and initial potential is $p(-f_n)=-3n$.
+\titr{IId Enhancement of potential function to reach Cibulka's bound : $g(-I_n)\ge 3n/2+1$} The potential function may be enhanced if the plate supporting the stack behaves like a pancake, which may form a block with the bottom pancake when it is $n$ or a clan if it is 1.
+The plate potential is -1, 0 or 1 and adds to the potential function of the stack.
+The final potential is now $p(I_n)=3n$ and the initial potential is $p(-f_n)=-3n$.
 Then $g(-f_n)\ge 6n/4=3n/2$.
-Hence $g(-I_n)\ge 3n/2+1$. {\verbatim [ 3 2 1] [-2-3 1] [-1 3 2] [-3 1 2] [-2-1 3] [1 2 3] -2-3-3-1 -2-1-1-1 0-1-1 0 1 1 2 1 1 1 2 3 3 1 -9 -5 -2 2 5 9 4 3 4 3 4 } Since $g(-I_n)$ is an integer, the lower bound is actually : $g(-I_n)\ge \left\lceil{3n\over 2}+1\right\rceil=\left\lfloor{3n+3\over 2}\right\rfloor$.
+Hence $g(-I_n)\ge 3n/2+1$. {\verbatim [3 2 1] [-2-3 1] [-1 3 2] [-3 1 2] [-2-1 3] [1 2 3] -9=-2-3-3-1 -5=-2-1-1-1 -2=0-1-1 2=0+1+1 5=2+1+1+1 9=2+3+3+1 +4 +3 +4 +3 +4 } Since $g(-I_n)$ is an integer, the lower bound is actually : $g(-I_n)\ge \left\lceil{3n\over 2}+1\right\rceil=\left\lfloor{3n+3\over 2}\right\rfloor$.

 This was proved in 2011 by Cibulka who used about the same potential function with the following differences :

 * His potential function is the third of ours.
 E.g. potential function variation during a flip is at most 4/3.